 To fulfill the HA&A course requirements for the PhD, students admitted on the BA-PhD track are expected to take a total of 81 credits of graduate-level work beyond the baccalaureate degree, over the course of at least three calendar years.
 Of the 81 graduate-level credits required, at least 36 graduate credits must be in art history and taken for a letter grade.
 Students must take a minimum of 12 credits in their major area and 8 credits in their minor area.

-Among the 36 graduate credits required in art history, 12 graduate-level credits must be taken in the first-year seminar series: Graduate Studies in Art History (ARH 611, fall), Seminar: [Topic] (ARH 607, winter), Seminar: [Topic] (ARH 607, spring).
+Among the 36 graduate credits required in art history, 12 graduate-level credits must be taken in the first-year seminar series: Seminar: [Topic] (ARH 607, fall), Seminar: [Topic] (ARH 607, winter), Seminar: [Topic] (ARH 607, spring).
+In the fall term of their first year, students are required to take ARH511 Critical Approaches to Art History (or its equivalent).
 An additional 12 graduate-level credits in art history must be taken in three of four historic areas: prehistoric-ancient, medieval, early modern, and modern-contemporary.
 All students are encouraged to take advantage of the global breadth of courses offered in the department and are highly encouraged to take courses outside of their time period and primary geographical area of specialization.
 Students may petition to apply a thematic or nonperiod-specific course toward one of the distribution requirements if a substantial part of the student’s work in the thematic or nonperiod-specific course engaged the appropriate historic area in question.

 Students must complete all required coursework before taking their comprehensive exams.
 All PhD students must register for a minimum total of 18 credit hours in ARH 603 Dissertation.
 Credits in Reading 605 or Dissertation 603 cannot count toward the 36 credits required in art history.